sfigg/commercialization-public/manufacture/desktop/sideload-apps-with-dism-s14.md

 4.  **Install app updates using a Microsoft Store account (MSA account)**

-    1. Sign-in to the store with an MSA account.
+    1. Sign-in to the Microsoft Store with an MSA account.

         **Note**
-        Store only.
+        Microsoft Store only.
 Don’t convert the local account to MSA.

         If you do not have an MSA account, you can update apps without a Microsoft Store account.